hamsho93/vaccine/SECURITY.md

 The following development-only dependencies have known advisories (not affecting production):

 - **esbuild** (moderate): Development server vulnerability - does not affect Lambda runtime
+- **js-yaml** (moderate): Prototype pollution in merge - run `npm audit fix` to update
+- **glob** (high): CLI command injection - dev tooling only, not exploitable in production

+**Mitigations:**
-- Mitigations: Only run dev server on localhost; never expose development server to public internet
+- Only run dev server on localhost; never expose development server to public internet
+- Production deployments use AWS Lambda which does not include dev dependencies
+- Run `npm audit fix` periodically to update vulnerable dev dependencies

 ### HIPAA Compliance Notes